Quantinuum/tierkreis/docs/source/tutorial/loop.md

 We can also track intermediate values in a loop.
 This is useful for tracking the intermediate values for validation or visualization.
 For example, we could track the loss of a training loop.
-We simple provide an additional name to the loop.
+We simply provide an additional name to the loop.

 ```{code-cell} ipython3
 from tierkreis.models import EmptyModel